 Routine is important as it will eventually turn into a habit so that you don’t even think about it.
 I’ve been going to regular meditation classes on Tuesdays and Wednesdays for years at 7 pm.
 I don’t even think about it now.
 It’s become a habit.
 If these classes are not on for whatever reason, something feels off or not right.
 I also do some form of daily meditation but having a meditation practise that is at a certain time regularly, helps to keep you on track.
 Habit is important.
 If you can do it daily, great, but even a few times a week will enable you to see benefits.

 Change your practice up

 You don’t always need to just sit on a cushion and focus on your breath.
 You can try walking meditations, mantra practice or kirtan, guided meditations (there are heaps of these for free online), loving-kindness meditation or even a mindful yoga practice could be used as a meditation.
 Changing meditation techniques is a great way to keep your mind engaged and gives you something to look forward to.

 Motivation and Dedication

-In Buddhist practice, we always begin our practice with a motivation prayer and end with a dedication.
+In Buddhist practise, we always begin our practice with a motivation prayer and end with a dedication.
 The motivation or intention is why you are doing the meditation.
-And at the end of the practice, we dedicate the merit created by practicing, to benefit of all beings.
+And at the end of the practice, we dedicate the merit created by practising, to benefit of all beings.
 If you are not a Buddhist, you can still make use of this way of thinking in your own practice.
-If your intention for practicing mediation is for greater peace of mind, then also think about all the people that will benefit from you practicing.
-Through regular meditation practice, you won’t be as reactive, you will be more peaceful, calm and happier and that in turn will benefit many other people.
-I find that this is another way to stay postive about meditation.
+If your intention for practising mediation is for greater peace of mind, then also think about all the people that will benefit from you practising.
+Through regular meditation practice, you won’t be as reactive, you will be more peaceful, calm and happier and that, in turn, will benefit many other people.
+I find that this is another way to stay positive about meditation.
 It’s not just you that benefits, but countless other people, including family, friends and all beings that you come into contact with on a daily basis.